Building the Movement, One Trek at a Time

 Through local outings, conservation-oriented activities, and leadership training, Sierra Club Outdoors programs support John Muir's assertion that people who experience wilderness firsthand are much more likely to preserve it for future generations.

 Inner City Outings

-To learn more about the Mission Outdoors programs on the Sierra Club's website, click here!
+To learn more about the Sierra Club Outdoors programs on the Sierra Club's website, click here!